Nooshu/NestJS-Frontend/README.md

 # PoC: NestJS Frontend Application

-A proof of concept for a HMCTS NestJS application with GOV.UK Frontend integration, designed to replace the existing [HMCTS Express.js template](https://github.com/hmcts/expressjs-template).
+A proof of concept (PoC) for a HMCTS NestJS application with GOV.UK Frontend integration, designed to replace the existing [HMCTS Express.js template](https://github.com/hmcts/expressjs-template).

-:rotating_light: **Note**: This PoC is not intended for use with ExUI at this stage; its application is envisioned as a future goal. :rotating_light:
+:rotating_light: **Note**: This PoC is not intended for use with ExUI at this stage; its application is envisioned as a future goal of the project. :rotating_light:

 ## Project Overview